 Volunteers work in pairs to collect furniture donations from members of the community and deliver furniture to newly arrived refugees.
 ARA has a van and trailer for use when collecting and delivering furniture.

-Approximate time commitment: one day per week
+Approximate time commitment: half a day per week.
+Monday and/ or Thursday

 An ideal volunteer is someone who is empathetic, patient and has had experience in applying for jobs online.